Naming Planets: Why Aren’t More Named After Women?

 Not many craters on Mars and the Moon are named after women – only 2% for Mars and 2% for the Moon.

-Planetary features are distinctive characteristics or elements present on the surface of, or within, the planet.
-(Pictured: craters on the surface of Mars)
+planetary features are distinctive characteristics or elements present on the surface of, or within, the planet. (pictured: craters on the surface of mars)

 Annie Lennox Says It’s Unfair